jeremycherfas/user/pages/03.blog/the-pain-of-transferring-daily-diaries/item.md

 And you know what?
 I like being able to do that.

-[^1]: I should note that I am a very poor subject for mood ntoes, as I invariably am a 4, rarely a 5 and even more rarely a 3.
+[^1]: I should note that I am a very poor subject for mood notes, as I invariably am a 4, rarely a 5 and even more rarely a 3.
 So giving me a finer-grained scale just added to the pressure.
 What might the difference between a 7 and and 8 be?
 Between an 8 and a 9?